-He is a Fellow of the Queen’s University School of Policy Studies and past Director of the Ireland Park Foundation, the Ontario Innovation Trust, the World Wildlife Fund, the Canadian Tourism Commission, the Public Policy Forum and the Empire Club of Canada.
+Lindsay is a Director of several private sector and not for profit Boards and is a Governor of McMaster University and a Fellow of the Queen’s University School of Policy Studies.
+He has been a Director of the Ireland Park Foundation, the Ontario Innovation Trust, the World Wildlife Fund, the Canadian Tourism Commission, the Public Policy Forum and the Empire Club.

-A Graduate of Queen’s University School of Business (Commerce ’81), David is married to Charmaine and they have two adult children Tim and Sarah.
+A Graduate of Queen’s University School of Business (Commerce ’81), he is married to Charmaine and has two adult children Tim and Sarah.

 Vice President, Environmental Leadership

 As the Vice President of Environmental Leadership, Mark is committed to finding collaborative solutions between the industry and key stakeholders to consider the balanced importance of both environmental conservation and economic prosperity.
 He is the lead industry negotiator on the historic Canadian Boreal Forest Agreement and works closely with FPAC members to strategically position the sector as a world leader.
 He is the former Director, Sustainable Forest Management for FPAC, and before joining FPAC was an advisor with the British Columbia Ministry of Forests Economics and Trade division, International Relations Unit.

 Mark has an operational forestry background in fire management, and also holds a degree in International Relations from the University of British Columbia.

 Vice President, Public Relations